dannysmith-vt/MonopolyProject/README.md

 monopoly project for linear algebra class.
-For more info explore the 'MonopolyTips' file
+For more info explore the 'monopoly_tips' file